The International Studies Program consists of a combination of a major and a concentration. For those interested in Europe, the requirements are:

 2. Study Abroad: The required study abroad experience must be directly related to the European area of emphasis.
-The program, satisfied by one or two semesters in a study abroad program, must entail significant work in your foreign language.
+The program, satisfied by one or two semesters in a study abroad program, must be taught in your target foreign language.
 The International Studies Program has a set of approved study abroad programs.
 Exceptions require International Studies Committee approval.
-You should discuss your plans with your advisor and receive the Committee’s approval a year in advance of the experience.
+In this case, you should discuss your plans with your advisor and receive the Committee’s approval for the exception a year in advance of the experience.

 3. The European Area of Emphasis: Three courses on Europe are required.
 These are in addition to the two taken in the disciplinary major.
-You should take courses approved as European International Studies courses (see the list below) from at least two different disciplines in addition to your disciplinary major.
-One course on pre-1500 Europe can be substituted for one of the approved International Studies courses listed below with the consent of the International Studies Committee.
+You should take courses approved as European International Studies courses (see the list) from at least two different disciplines in addition to your disciplinary major.

 In sum, the I.S.
 Program totals approximately 15 courses.
 At least 8 of those will be on Europe and on a European (non-English) language/literature.
 You will also be credited with a major on your transcript.